 Inspired by the sacred clan stories of Gunditjmara women, the TYAMA interactive exhibition invites visitors into a multisensory world of story.
 Here they have the chance to fly through pheromones to pollinate the sky, awaken the sea with their kin, and see in the dark through sound.
 Experiencing the world anew, visitors to the immersive experience will discover that all our stories, no matter how unimportant or unremarkable they may seem, have the power to shape our world in wondrous ways.

-Entering the interactive exhibition, visitors find themselves surrounded by immersive environments.
-The worlds we have crafted have a tactile base, with physical architecture giving each space a visceral shape and tone.
+Entering TYAMA at Melbourne Museum, visitors find themselves surrounded by immersive environments.
+Collaborating with Creative Director Mike Daly, the worlds we crafted have a tactile base, with physical architecture giving each space a visceral shape and tone.
 Meanwhile, the all-encompassing projections laid onto these structures are dynamic and reactive, changing colour, luminosity, clarity and more as visitors move and interact with the space.
-In this way we give visitors to the interactive museum in Melbourne the sense that this world – and therefore their own – exists without them while also being enhanced by them.
+In this way we give visitors to the Melbourne Museum interactive exhibition the sense that this world – and therefore their own – exists without them while also being enhanced by them.

 We wanted these spaces to be more than your average projection environment; to have depth and intrigue.
-Collaborating with the Museums Victoria team we were able to craft playful spatial design and curated visitor flows, charting unique and unusual pathways through the world.
+Collaborating with the Melbourne Museum team we were able to craft playful spatial design and curated visitor flows, charting unique and unusual pathways through the world.

 Thoughtful and full of soul, the soundscapes create beautiful atmospheres of darkness and light.
 Drawing from the natural rhythms and melodies of the world, we were able to create an emotive score that incorporates lines of animal song alongside bursts of instrumental.